Skip to content

 @MainThread

-override suspend fun startUpdatingLocation() {
+override fun startUpdatingLocation() {

 val request = LocationRequest.Builder(Priority.PRIORITY_HIGH_ACCURACY, 2000L).build()